Tokyo Olympics heading for 23 July 2021 opening

-The Tokyo Olympics and Paralympics organizing committee is favouring opening the delayed Tokyo 2020 Games on 23 July 2021.
+The Tokyo Olympics and Paralympics organizing committee has agreed to the opening of the delayed Tokyo 2020 Games on 23 July 2021.

 It was originally scheduled for July 24 this year.

-The remainder of the programme would then move up one day.
+The remainder of the programme will then move up one day.

-Nippon Television NHK sources reported that Yoshiro Mori, president of the Tokyo 2020 organising committee recommended a time between June and September 2021.

 This would allow time to contain the virus, make preparations, and complete athlete selection.